 When to go: The weather in Portugal is exceptionally pleasant all year round, except for the rainy season in November and December.
 Though even during this time, the Algarve and the islands maintain their wonderful climate.

-These hotels in Portugal have spa facilities and offer everything around the topic of relaxation & well-being: EPIC SANA Lisboa Hotel and Martinhal Sagres Beach Family Resort Hotel as well as Quinta da Palmeira - Country House Retreat & Spa.
+These hotels in Portugal have spa facilities and offer everything around the topic of relaxation & well-being: Martinhal Sagres Beach Family Resort Hotel and Hotel Minho as well as Grande Real Villa Itália Hotel & Spa.

-Among the most popular touristic regions in Portugal are especially Plains, Estremadura, The Portuguese Way of St. James – wonderful destinations to have on your radar for holiday plans in Portugal.
+Among the most popular touristic regions in Portugal are especially Estremadura, Plains, The Portuguese Way of St. James – wonderful destinations to have on your radar for holiday plans in Portugal.